SKKUAutoLab/ETSS-06-Anomaly/README.md

 For the BraTs2018 dataset, please download it from this [link](https://www.kaggle.com/datasets/nikhilroxtomar/brain-tumor-segmentation)

+For the ToysAD-8K dataset, please download it from this [repository](https://github.com/VICO-UoE/OddOneOutAD)

+For the 3D-ADAM dataset, please download it from this [repository](https://github.com/longkukuhi/RAD)

 ### 2.2.
 Unsupervised Anomaly Detection Datasets
 For UCSD Ped2, CUHK Avenue, and ShanghaiTech datasets, please download them from this [repository](https://github.com/aseuteurideu/STEAL)

 For the PAB dataset, please download it from this [repository](https://github.com/Shuyu-XJTU/CMP)

 For the HumanSAM dataset, please download it from this [repository](https://github.com/dejian-lc/humansam)

+For the Vad-R1 dataset, please download it from this [repository](https://github.com/wbfwonderful/Vad-R1)

 ### 2.3.
 Video Anomaly Detection Datasets
 For the ShanghaiTech dataset, please download extracted features from this [repository](https://github.com/tianyu0207/RTFM).